KugaMaxx/cuke-emlb/README.md

 + `--denoisor`: select a denoising algorithm.
 You can revise denoisor's parameters in `./configs/denoisors.py`.

-NOTE: Some algorithms need to install LibTorch in advance and [compile with cuda](#cuda).
+NOTE: Some algorithms need to install libtorch in advance and [compile with cuda](#cuda).

 ### Running by datasets